-I recently wrote on Instagram about the perception of women at tech conferences and trade shows.
-This came about when our CMO at Doghead Simulations, Amber Osborne, received an email referring to her as “David”.
+There is a certain perception of women at tech conferences and trade shows.
+This came about when Doghead Simulation’s CMO, Amber Osborne, received an email referring to her as “David”.
 In 2016 Amber was ranked as the #2 Top Most Social CMOs in the world by Forbes Magazine.
 She is well known in the industry and does anything from connecting people to taking Sir Mix A Lot out for steak dinner.

-The “Hi David” email, most likely an innocent mistake, has also turned into a sad reminder about the perception women deal with in tech.
-It’s a slap in the face after a successful week at CES, where Amber and my other co-worker Amanda, demoed our company’s software at HTC Vive’s booth.
+The “Hi David” email, most likely an innocent mistake, turned into a sad reminder of the perception women deal with in tech.
+It’s a slap in the face after a successful week at CES, where Amber and my other co-worker Amanda, demoed Doghead’s software at the HTC Vive’s booth.
 It was an extremely proud moment for us.
 Not only did we get to show off our software, but we did it in partnership with HTC, using the HTC Vive Pro.

 I don’t like to dwell on the ugly side of tech but some realities can’t be ignored.
 As I thought about the perception of women at tech shows, I came across this article published by USA Today: AT CES, ‘booth babes’ are less obvious, but they’re not gone.
 Apparently, I am not the only person who sees the problem with booth babes.
 Booth babes hurt the perception of women with actual technical expertise at trade shows.

 I’ve demoed at many tech trade shows over the years.
 At each show, there never fails to be multiple booths with very attractive women standing just outside to draw people in.
 Mostly, I feel bad for them in their heels.
 My feet kill standing around for eight hours in comfortable shoes, let alone stilettos.